 Throughout my time at Itential helping customers get the most out of their automation efforts, I’ve had the chance to meet with IT and network teams at many organizations to talk about their network automation needs and goals.
 In this time, I’ve seen a shift start to happen firsthand — more and more network engineers are starting to build their own automations to help keep up with the number of network requests.
-Teams are developing Python scripts, Ansible Playbooks, and Terraform Plans to automate specific tasks, covering a small portion of their daily networking activity.
-However, there’s much more progress to made.
+Teams are developing Python scripts, Ansible Playbooks, and Terraform Plans to automate specific tasks like pushing config to a certain device type or ordering a service on AWS.

 The thing is, building an automation, like a Python script to push config to a set of servers, is just one small step in a much longer process.
-Team members tasked with implementing device-specific or task-specific automations aren’t necessarily experts when it comes to the ITSM systems needed for ticket processing and inventory systems, and they’re stuck in a spot that automation really should be getting them out of.
+Team members tasked with implementing domain-specific automations aren’t necessarily experts when it comes to the entire process end to end.
 Responsibilities for each system might lie with different teams, each with their own skillsets, and getting every link along the chain that makes up a network change to work together is a much bigger challenge than just automating a single task or set of tasks with a script.

-So once a script is completed, how should it be exposed to users?
+So once an engineer builds an automation, how should it be exposed to users?
 End users shouldn’t just be handed a script to execute themselves.
 That’s simply not scalable.
 Features like input validation and role-based access control need to be baked in to ensure automations are run securely and successfully across every step of the network change.

 How Script Decoration Powers Up Your Network Automations

-This is where an integration-focused network automation solution comes in.
+This is where an integration-focused network orchestration platform comes in.
 At Itential, we’re always talking about using the “right tool for the right job.”
 NetOps teams have to employ different tools to solve for different automation needs.
-Scripts, Ansible Playbooks and Terraform plans are each examples of different tools our network automation customers use to solve for specific use cases, and often skillsets vary—some people might be proficient with Ansible, and others with Python.
-A network orchestration platform needs to accommodate these disparate tools that are needed for implementing complex solutions.
-It’s not enough to say that a single tool can solve for every automation use case.
-We need to go further and allow integration of all the different tools needed to automate different networking activities.
+Scripts, Ansible Playbooks and Terraform plans are each examples of different tools network engineers use to solve for specific use cases, and often skillsets vary—some people might be proficient with Ansible, and others with Python.
+A network orchestration platform needs to accommodate these disparate tools and enable collaboration.
+It’s not enough to say that a single tool can solve for every networking use case.
+We need to go further and allow integration of all the different tools needed to automate and orchestrate different networking activities.

-The Itential Automation Platform delivers a workflow-based approach to end-to-end network automation that allows customers to democratize existing automation assets, leveraging the full potential of automation work that’s already been done.
-Script decoration expands the reach, applicability, and efficiency of automation solutions that aren’t maximized in the outdated silo model.
+The Itential Automation Platform delivers a workflow-based approach to end-to-end network orchestration that allows customers to democratize existing automation assets, leveraging the full potential of automation work that’s already been done.
+Script decoration expands the reach, applicability, and efficiency of existing and future assets that aren’t maximized in the outdated silo model.